 Last updated on:

-Epstein unredacted files show why secure redaction is mandatory, not optional
+Unredacted Epstein files show why secure redaction is mandatory, not optional

 In December 2025, unredacted portions of sensitive government documents connected to the Jeffrey Epstein case began circulating widely on social media.
-These documents were officially released with redactions in place, but observers found ways to reveal information that appeared hidden.
+These files were officially released with redactions in place, but observers found ways to reveal information that appeared hidden.
 The Guardian reported that some redactions could be undone using basic techniques, and that unredacted passages began spreading online soon after discovery.

 Original reporting: Some Epstein file redactions are being undone with hacks (The Guardian)